rupeshkumar18123/ai-e-commerce/README.md

 # 🛒 AI E-Commerce
 ### !!!!!
 Project is on progress so it may not working well ................ !!!!!!!!!
+### want to integrate sql database so it will taking time to finsh work so that o will not push code...

 AI E-Commerce is an intelligent, full-stack online shopping platform built with the MERN stack.
 It features an AI-powered product description generator, seamless user experience, secure authentication, and a responsive design.
 Ideal for building scalable e-commerce solutions with modern technologies and intelligent automation.